mstksg/inCode/copy/entries/pararrow.md

-And because "what depends on what" is so *obviously clear* from proc/do notation --- you know exactly what depends on what, and the graph is already laid out there for you --- and because `f` is actaully a "smart" function, with "smart" semantics which can do things like fork threads to solve itself...this should be great way to structure programs and take advantage of implicit data parallelism.
+And because "what depends on what" is so *obviously clear* from proc/do notation --- you know exactly what depends on what, and the graph is already laid out there for you --- and because `f` is actually a "smart" function, with "smart" semantics which can do things like fork threads to solve itself...this should be great way to structure programs and take advantage of implicit data parallelism.